PS Vita hack: Dual Firmware Boot prototype by Katsu. Vita downgrade a possibility?

 What katsu did was dump his firmware 2.12 (on the NAND), probably using Yifan Lu’s technique.
 He then copied that Firmware dump to an SD card.
 In the meantime, he upgraded the PS Vita to firmware 3.01.
 On the video, you see him inserting his SD card in a reader connected to the Vita.
 The Vita then reads the content of the SD card (the firmware 2.12 he dumped earlier) instead of its own 3.01 NAND.

-What the hell does all of that mean?
+What the heck does all of that mean?
 First of all, that Yifan Lu’s little experiment in the hardware world is proving successful, by providing inspiration and documentation for other talented hardware modders.

 Secondly, that downgrading a PS Vita is a possibility under certain conditions: what the experience proves here is that technically your Vita is able to go back to a firmware that was previously installed on it.
 This might sound obvious, but it means that installing firmware 3.01 did not “change” anything that would make the Vita backward incompatible with its previous firmwares.
 That’s something that eventually Sony could change, but for now this is promising.